Passover Overview

 This second “holy day” follows the same rules as the first.

-Thursday through Sunday are the Intermediate Days of Passover, days during which we still adhere to all the dietary restrictions of the holiday, but during which necessary and unavoidable work is permitted (except Shabbat).
+Tuesday through Friday are the Intermediate Days of Passover, days during which we still adhere to all the dietary restrictions of the holiday, but during which necessary and unavoidable work is permitted.
 We eat only Matzah and other Kosher for Passover foods, avoiding any leavened foods made with grains (i.e. bread, beer, whiskey, pasta, cereals, etc.)

 Morning services include Hallel, Musaf, and Torah reading.

-Food will be available every weekday for lunch (on campus) and dinner (at Chabad).
+Food will be available every day for lunch (on campus) and dinner (at Chabad).

 Lunch: 12:00 at Chabad.